 - Dr. Starr will email the four elder candidates two questionnaires, one for the candidate and one for the candidate’s wife, based upon the biblical qualifications given for elders and their wives.
 The candidates have until Sunday, March 1, 2020 to return the completed questionnaires to Dr. Starr.
 Candidates may withdraw themselves or be biblically disqualified for the office of elder.
 During this time period, the names of elder candidates will not be revealed to the congregation. – COMPLETED

-- Upon completion of the twelve-weeks study on elder polity, the remaining candidates who desire to complete the elder process will be presented to the church by name.
-At this time a two-weeks long window will open (near the end of May) that will allow members of Faith Baptist Church to present a protest regarding why they believe a specific candidate does not biblically qualify for the office of an elder.
-Such protests should be presented to Dr. Starr via the Biblical Protest of an Elder Candidate card provided by the church.
-Protests will be addressed with the candidate and the one making the protest to come to a satisfactory conclusion which may include the removal of a candidate from the elder process, or the dismissal of the protest if it is found to be baseless or incorrect.
+- Upon completion of the study on elder polity, the remaining candidates who desire to complete the elder process will be presented to the church by name.
+At this time a two-weeks long window will open (in the month of May) that will allow members of Faith Baptist Church to present a protest regarding why they believe a specific candidate does not biblically qualify for the office of an elder.
+Such protests should be presented to Dr. Starr via email.
+Protests will be addressed with the candidate and the one making the protest to come to a satisfactory conclusion which may include the removal of a candidate from the elder process, or the dismissal of the protest if it is found to be baseless or incorrect. – COMPLETED

-- Upon the completion of the elder candidate protest period, the elder candidates will be ordained as elders of Faith Baptist Church in a Sunday morning service specifically dedicated to this purpose and probably near the beginning of June.
+- Upon the completion of the elder candidate protest period, the elder candidates will be appointed as elders of Faith Baptist Church in a Sunday morning service specifically dedicated to this purpose as soon as we are able to gather corporately again. – PENDING REOPENING

 Faith Baptist Church will be led and governed by a group of godly men called Elders, of whom the Lead Pastor is one.
 These are men in whose lives the working of the Holy Spirit is evident, who have given a worthy witness of the authority of Christ in their lives, who have met the qualifications for this office given in the Scriptures: 1 Timothy 3:1-7; Titus 1:5-9; and 1 Peter 5:2-3, who have been called by God to serve as Elders, and who have been appointed by the Council of Elders.